Go to the profile of Commission Factory

 Here are answers to the most common questions asked by advertisers when evaluating cashback partnerships:

-What Is Cashback?
+What is Cashback?

-A cashback website rewards customers by paying them a percentage of the money usually paid to a retailer as commission on an online sale.
+A cashback website rewards customers by paying them a percentage of the money usually delivered to a retailer as commission on an online sale.
 Cashback reward programs are also sometimes utilised directly by advertisers to reward customers, offering them the chance to earn cash while increasing retail sales to offer cashback directly from the total amount paid by the consumer.

 How Does Cashback Work?

-How does cashback work for consumers making purchases?
 While cashback might seem a little complicated, it can be broken down into a straightforward process:

-Search - While shopping online, the consumer finds the product they need from an advertiser on the cashback site.
+• Search - While shopping online, the consumer finds the product they need from an advertiser on the cashback site.

-Redirect - The consumer clicks on the advertiser of their choice and is redirected to their website.
+• Redirect - The consumer clicks on the advertiser of their choice and is redirected to their website.

-Shop - The consumer purchases from the advertiser’s website and receives a financial incentive in the form of cashback (for the percentage or fixed amount advertised) after the order is confirmed.
+• Shop - The consumer purchases from the advertiser's website and receives a financial incentive in the form of cashback (for the percentage or fixed amount advertised) after the order is confirmed.

-Payment - Once the advertiser validates the transaction, the consumer receives their cash back into their member’s account and can choose several redemption options, including cashing out the amount directly into their nominated bank account.
+• Payment - Once the advertiser validates the transaction, the consumer receives their cash back into their member's account and can choose several redemption options, including cashing out the amount directly into their nominated bank account.

-How Can Retailers Work With Cashback Affiliates?
+How Can Retailers Work with Cashback Affiliates?

 Retailers can easily optimise their affiliate program via a wide range of cashback sites.
 Here is how cashback works for retailers.